Best Travel Insurance for the UK and Ireland

 Generali Global Assistance

-Generali earned 92 out of 100 overall with perfect 100/100 financial stability, making it the most secure choice for medical protection.
-The Standard plan costs just $73 while providing $50,000 medical coverage and $250,000 evacuation.
-Coverage extends up to $100,000 emergency medical and $250,000 evacuation, with pre-existing condition waivers available if you purchase within 24 hours of your initial trip deposit.
+Generali earned 92 out of 100 overall, with a 100/100 financial stability score — the most secure choice for medical protection.
+The Standard plan costs just $73 for $50,000 medical coverage and $250,000 evacuation.
+Coverage extends up to $100,000 emergency medical and $250,000 evacuation, with pre-existing condition waivers available when you purchase within 24 hours of your initial trip deposit.

 Company Image